 To understand the best way to utilize the company's resources, analysts use linear programming, which is a part of the scope of Business Economics.

 Understanding the proper usage of funds is very crucial for a firm.
-Business Economics gives you access to a series of scientific criteria which makes capital allocation decisions more efficient.
+Business Economics gives you access to a series of scientific criteria that makes capital allocation decisions more efficient.
 Thus we realize the scope and importance of Business Economics.

 Knowledge of Business Economics helps in maintaining steady profits in uncertain situations while keeping the risk factor low.